hello.

 [Andy:] right.
 Uhmm.
 Ok.
 Yeah.
 I'm not really I see the connection.
 But...

-[David:] ...well...and we mean to say is that the elements of worship are inadequate, like the atom depiction.
+[David:] ...well...and what we to say is that the elements of worship are inadequate, much the atom depiction.
 But this is what we have you know?
-It us carry the idea.
+It helps us the idea.

 mmhmm.
 Mmhmm.
 Uhmm.
 Ok.
 Uh.
-Tell...ok...what's the deal with these songs between the real...you know, the real songs?
+Tell...ok...what's the deal with these little songs the real...you know, the real songs?
 Like are they significant?
-Uhmm...is there like a of the album?
-Or are they space?
-Like what's...going on there?
+Uhmm...is like a theme of the album?
+Or are they creating space?
+Like what's...going on

 uhmm.
 I don't...

 [Andy:] ok.
 Uhmm.
-So you know I hear there's this really spectacular to... to the is that true?
+So you know I there's this really spectacular ending to... to the is that true?

-[David:] have to wait and see on that.
+[David:] we'll have to and see on that.

 swell.